jCodingStuff/CodeWithGuardrails/typescript.md

 ...creates a development experience that rivals statically-typed functional languages while keeping TypeScript's expressiveness and productivity.
 For teams willing to embrace these patterns, TypeScript becomes a genuinely world-class language for building reliable systems.

+### When to Consider Effect-TS

+For applications with complex requirements - such as managing many dependencies, coordinating resources (database connections, file handles, etc.), or building distributed systems - you might consider [Effect-TS](https://effect.website/).
+Effect extends the Result pattern concept into a complete framework for building type-safe, composable applications with built-in dependency injection, resource management, and advanced error handling.

+Effect has a steeper learning curve and introduces functional programming concepts, but can significantly improve code organization in large, complex codebases.
+For most projects, the Result pattern shown above combined with TypeScript's strict mode and Zod validation provides an excellent balance of safety and simplicity.

 ### Further Reading

 - [TypeScript Handbook: Discriminated Unions](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#discriminating-unions) - Official TypeScript documentation